How Customer Enthusiasm Works

 Although one asks for the recommendation here, it is closely related to the emotional attitude of the customers.
 Because only if buyers are really enthusiastic about a product or service they have received will they recommend it to friends and acquaintances.

 The answer is given on a scale from zero to ten.
 Therefore remember the Maxim: The higher the number, the higher the likelihood of a recommendation.
 On the basis of the given number of points, the respondents are divided into three groups: the detractors with zero to six, indifferent with seven to eight, and the promoters with nine to ten points.
-In addition, NPS offers the option of adding an empty field for customer comments, which conceals opportunities for optimization and new customer acquisitionIn this article, you will find out exactly what the Net Promoter Score is and how it is used successfully.
+In addition, NPS offers the option of adding an empty field for customer comments, which conceals opportunities for optimization and new customer acquisition.
+In this article, you will find out exactly what the Net Promoter Score is and how it is used successfully.

 New Customer Acquisition through Customer Enthusiasm

 In marketing, customers were surveyed using the Net Promoter Score and the first answers are now being received.
-The evaluation is very quick thanks to the software program used for everything to do with the NPS.
+The evaluation is very quick thanks to the feedback software program used for everything to do with the NPS.
 The first feedback from buyers has already been received.
 How do you deal with these individual comments?

 On the one hand, you can use received criticism to optimize yourself.
 On the other hand, you can and should contact the critics directly to thank them and, if necessary, to apologize for the disappointing expectations.
 This is how you always manage to astonish critics and still surprise them positively.
 However, this procedure is so important and requires sensitivity that you should definitely read our articles about closing the feedback loop and dealing with detractors.

-Furthermore, the positive hymns of praise can of course also be used.
+Furthermore, the positive hymns of praise can, of course, also be used.
 Positive reports from satisfied consumers are perfect for acquiring new customers.
 Experts state that many interested people research online for authentic reviews that give them purchase recommendations or even show them which products it is better not to buy.
-Customer ratings are therefore important factors in a purchase decision.
+Customer ratings are, therefore, important factors in a purchase decision.

 So if you get positive feedback, you can use it to spread authentic cross-media reviews from real customers.
 Of course, you always act in terms of data protection and with the consent of the customers.
 After all, you don’t want to offend a true fan with non-transparent behavior.